Art-Sells/Arells/Build-Notes.md

 **If initial Bitcoin amount is less than USDC amount, then "buy" equivalent BTC before exporting so for example: You start with 0.00121 BTC worth $200 when Bitcoin is at $60,000.
 To maintain the same value ($205), when the price of Bitcoin falls to $10,000, you buy Bitcoin using your $205 in USDC.
 At $10,000 per Bitcoin, you would get: $205 / $10,000 = 0.0205 BTC.**

 ### Testing
+- Export Test (similar to sell except)
+- - if (cVactDa > 0.00) take Dollar difference from cpVact - bitcoinPrice and ensure this USDC amount is used to bridge to BTC and that amount it added to BTC address before exporting out (figure out how to ensure aBTC doesn't update from BTC since we'll be adding more BTC before exporting)
 - Sell Test (HPMContext)
 - - (start here first since taking from highest HPAP) if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
 Then initiate sellWBTC"Function"(from Smart Contract).
 - - (if acVactTaa <= 0.00000, then else here) if acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
 Then initiate sellUSDC"Function"(from Smart Contract).